10-Ball Rules: How to Play the Pro's Favorite Game

 The Push-Out

-After the break, the player at the table (whether they broke or not) has one special option: the push-out.
+After the break, whoever is at the table — the breaker (if they pocketed a ball) or the incoming player (if the breaker didn’t) — has one special option: the push-out.

 Fouls